 In addition to fees by Coinbase, it's very important that you check with your bank, as it may tack on additional fees on top of what Coinbase is charging.
 For instance, some users report being charged with a 3% foreign transaction fee for trades made using a debit or credit card, which is a standard fee for international conversions.

 As it turns out, Coinbase has been known to use a London-based company to process debit and credit card-based transactions.
 Though these reports are sporadic and don't seem to affect everybody, it's still worth double-checking with your bank with regards to international fees to minimize headaches.

-For instant transactions with fees comparable to buying and selling using your bank account, you can use cash from your USD wallet to either purchase bitcoins, bitcoin cash, litecoins, or ether, or deposit sales proceeds directly into it.
-You also have the option depositing USD from your bank account directly into your USD wallet free of any fees, though this takes 4–5 business days to complete.
+For instant transactions with fees comparable to buying and selling using your bank account, you can use cash from your USD wallet to purchase supported cryptocurrencies or deposit sales proceeds directly into it.
+You also have the option to deposit USD from your bank account straight into your USD wallet free of any fees, though this can take up to five business days to complete.

 For instance, if you've used Coinbase for at least three years and have your identity fully verified, but only trade sporadically in small amounts, it's not unreasonable to have weekly transaction limits of $50,000 combined for all of the wallets you have within Coinbase, $10,000 for bank accounts, and $3,000 for debit or credit cards.